KillianMeersman/chaperone/README.md

 # Chaperone

-[Chaperone](https://en.wikipedia.org/wiki/Chaperone_(social)) is a forward HTTP proxy that does caching & rate-limiting.
+[Chaperone](https://en.wikipedia.org/wiki/Chaperone_(social)) is a forward (outgoing) HTTP proxy that does caching & rate-limiting.
 It's meant to sit between your workloads and external servers, keeping the amount of simultaneous connections in check and caching responses where possible.
 This prevents you from overloading servers, getting rate-limited or even IP-banned.
 It also allows you to keep your code relatively simple: Sending off requests without having to coordinate or consider various HTTP caching or rate-limiting semantics.

-> [!IMPORTANT]
-> Chaperone does not support the CONNECT verb and can thus not act as a https proxy.
-> This is because https proxies act as TCP relays and cannot see the HTTP request or response,
-> leaving them unable to cache or rate-limit based on url.
->
-> All outgoing requests must be made to http addresses.
-Set the X-Upgrade-HTTPS header to 'true'
-> to make Chaperone upgrade your address to https before sending off the request.

 ## Configuration
 Chaperone takes a configuration file, located at $CONFIGFILE (default: ./chaperone.yaml), where you can specify rate limits & caching overrides.
 It takes the following format: